wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/7-exercise-microsoft-teams.md

 gulp ngrok-serve
 ```

-Refresh the Microsoft Teams interface.
+Re-add the app as above.
 Select the **Show video** button.
 Microsoft Teams will load the video player task module with the specified video loaded in the embedded player:

 ![Screenshot of the YouTube Player task module](../media/07-test-rendered-task-module.png)